-We wake up every day crying.
+We wake up every day crying about our shitty life.
 Weeping.
 Bawling.
-People start avoiding us.
-They think of us that person who mopes around a lot.
+People avoid us.
+They think of us as that person who mopes around a lot.
 “She just lost a boyfriend, or a job, or some money.
 Can’t she get over it already?
 For God’s sake.”
 They say in groups, huddled around, judging, and condemning us for feeling.

 Why don’t they get it, we wonder?
 They have been through this before.
 Why don’t they commiserate with me?
 But they know, as we know, as everybody knows, that this is just a temporary thing.
 It comes as fast as a flash flood.
 And it leaves as slowly as a peaceful brook.

 They know it’s going to leave us soon.
 So, they are just waiting for that.
 But in our minds, we are thinking, “I’m never going to be over this.
-I am going to suffer forever!!”
+I am going to suffer this shitty life forever!!”

-Or it might be the peak that we have been waiting for.
+Or it might be the peak we have been waiting for.
 All we can do is enjoy it.
-Enjoy it deeply, and fully.
+Enjoy it deeply and fully.

 Because guess what?
 Another one, a much worse one, might be just around the corner.
 And if you want to be prepared for it, you need to kill it in the present.

 Why does it matter?
 Why do we need to remember about the valleys?
-It helps us enjoy the peaks, so much more, much much more.
-If we remember that this too is temporary, not only about the sadness, but about the joys, we shall know true strength.
+It helps us enjoy the peaks, so much more, much more.
+If we remember that this too is temporary, not only about the sadness, but about the joys we shall know true strength.
 We are attached to nothing, and no one.
 Nothing can bring us down or up, because we know everything is temporary.
 Impermanent.
 There for but a moment.
-A minutiae.
+A minutia.

 As the universe does, three horrible things happened to me at once.
 The love of my life (at the time) broke up with me, with no sign of wanting to get back together with me, ever!
-I was fired from a job, that even though I hated it, I was still upset that I lost it.
-And, my finances were spiralling out of control so I had to live with my parents at the age of 30.
+They fired me from a job, that even though I hated it, I was still upset that I lost it.
+And my finances were spiralling out of control so I had to live with my parents at 30.

 Okay, you are probably thinking.
 Blah, blah, blah.
 Yeah, sad stuff.
 Boo-hoo.
 Sob story revealed.
-“But, Shikha, how did you manage to turn your life around from absolute pandemonium: shit-faced on the ground, puking your guts out, and dying… to, where you are right now?”
-This is what you are saying to me, right now.
+“But, Shikha, how did you turn your life around from absolute pandemonium: shit-faced on the ground, puking your guts out, and dying… to where you are right now?”
+This is what you are saying to me right now.
 At least, I hope you are.

 Or you have switched off completely, and gone over to watch ‘Orange Is The New Black’ on Netflix, and I am here chatting with myself.

-The point is that I was in this state of absolute horror, and despair.
+I was in this state of absolute horror and despair.
 I felt lost.
 Mad.
 Insane.
 Upset.
 Suicidal.
 Desperate.
 And more.
 I was done with this shit life.

 I was actually truly done with this shit ME!

 Do you know which moment I am speaking about?
 Have you had this moment in your own life?
-If you are nodding right now, then I am glad you are here, reading this.
+If you are nodding, then I am glad you are here, reading this.

-Because I think everyone who has done anything significant with their life goes through this epic life-changing, turning point, where they can’t bear the sight of their old, snivelling self anymore!
+Because I think everyone who has done anything significant in their life goes through this epic life-changing, turning point, where they can’t bear the sight of their old, snivelling self anymore!

 I would look at myself, and my life, and the devastation that I had wreaked upon my ambition, and my talent.
 I would look at myself in that state, and I would literally be disgusted with myself.
-“Shikha,” I would say to myself, as I talked to myself a lot in those days, having lost all of my friends as well.
+“Shikha,” I would say to myself, as I talked to myself a lot in those days, having lost all of my friends.